 Hudson County sits on a narrow peninsula between the Hudson River and Newark Bay, directly across from Manhattan.
-With roughly 700,000 residents packed into 47 square miles, it is New Jersey's most densely populated county.
+With roughly 700,000 residents in 47 square miles, it is New Jersey's most densely populated county.
 Jersey City is the county seat and largest city.
-The county's defining characteristic for records searches is its near-total integration with the NYC metro — most Hudson County residents work in New York City, and a significant share relocated from Manhattan, Brooklyn, or Queens.
+The county's defining characteristic for records searches is its near-total integration with the NYC metro — most Hudson County residents work in New York City via PATH train or ferry, and a significant share relocated from Manhattan, Brooklyn, or Queens in the past decade as NYC housing costs pushed residents across the river.

-New Jersey eCourts at njcourts.gov covers Hudson County Superior Court in the statewide case management system.
-The Hudson County Prosecutor's Office handles county-level criminal matters.
-For the broader New Jersey context including OPRA and the eCourts portal structure, see our New Jersey state guide.
+New Jersey eCourts at njcourts.gov covers Hudson County Superior Court in the statewide system.
+For the broader New Jersey context including OPRA rights and the impact of the 2017 bail reform on all NJ counties, see our New Jersey state guide.

 Key takeaways